I've worked in machine shops and mechanical bays. I've gained a lot of real-world knowledge that I'm eager to share.

 Possible Overheating Issues

-- Bad Thermostat -- The thermostat is a component that's actually designed to heat up the engine when the car is first started.
+- Bad Thermostat: The thermostat is a component that's actually designed to heat up the engine when the car is first started.
 It stops the flow of coolant and water through the engine until the engine reaches a high enough operating temperature.
 After that, the thermostat disengages and the coolant system keeps the engine running within the range of operating temperature.
-Sometimes however, the thermostat gets stuck in the closed position.
+Sometimes, however, the thermostat gets stuck in the closed position.
 When this occurs, you're basically running your car without a cooling system.
 If you've got a bad thermostat, your car will probably overheat very quickly every time you drive for more than 10 minutes or so.
-It can happen on newer vehicles as well as old.
+It can happen on newer vehicles as well as old ones.

-- Not Enough Coolant -- If your car is overheating, then you might not have enough coolant in the system.
+- Not Enough Coolant: If your car is overheating, then you might not have enough coolant in the system.
 There is a tank called the coolant overflow tank, that's a reservoir to hold extra coolant to make sure that there's always enough flowing through the cooling system when the car is on.
-The tanks look different with every car, but it should be somewhat near your radiator and have a rubber line leading to your radiator.
+The tank looks different with every car, but it should be somewhat near your radiator and have a rubber line leading to your radiator.
 If the coolant overflow tank is empty or near empty, then you may need to add more coolant to it.